panzerdp/dmitripavlutin.com/content/posts/072-console-log/index.md

 // logs "My message"
 ```

 Sometimes you might want a message containing multiple variables.
-Fortunately, `console.log()` can format the string in a `sprintf()` way using a list of specifiers.
+Fortunately, `console.log()` can format the string in a `sprintf()` way using specifiers like `%s`, `%i`, etc.

-For example, let's format and then log a message:
+For example, let's format a message containing a string and integer:

 ```javascript
 const user = 'john_smith';